October 24th 2017

 Avoid using oil based products on the affected area.

 Cleanse thoroughly twice daily, but no more as over-cleansing can irritate the skin.
+(See our best cleansers for oily skin here)

 Use a salicylic acid based cleanser or serum on the area to help break down blockages that trap the oil.